 Fuerteventura’s essence lies in its harmony between nature’s raw beauty and the tranquil escape it offers.
 Beyond the surface, it’s a playground for water sports adventurers, a sanctuary for those seeking serenity and a canvas painted with history and culture.
 Whether you’re drawn to its windswept shores, vibrant festivals or captivating archaeological sites, Fuerteventura promises an unforgettable journey.

 The Dunes of Maspalomas are without doubt the biggest attraction in Gran Canaria.
-The protected area covers 5 square kilometres and were formed by a tsunami that took place in 1755 following an earthquake.
-Visit the stunning Maspalomas sand dunes to admire the coastline views before heading to a viewpoint that overlooks the vibrant, modern resort of Puerto Rico.
+The protected area covers 5 square kilometres and was formed by a tsunami that took place in 1755 following an earthquake.
+Visit the stunning Maspalomas dunes to admire the coastline views before heading to a viewpoint that overlooks the vibrant, modern resort of Puerto Rico.